 That kind of stayed on me with me, because it is true.
 Isn’t it?
 Do we really enjoy our food as much as we should?
 Perhaps, not.
 Therefore, when we decide to go all natural including following a healthier and a more balanced diet, we should always at first leave a margin for some slack, for little additions on the side that want cause us more anxiety, but instead please us.
 That slack can make things smoother for us in the effort of committing to a new lifestyle.
 Although, making the commitment might be hard at first, it gets so much easier in the long run that we’re bound to forget any hardships.
 Being happy and staying so is our drive.

-Spending our energy on activities that make us happy contributes to our overall wellness.
+Spending our energy on activities that make us happy is a big step in the right direction for our commitment to wellness.
 Getting rid of the mood killers is vital in achieving a happier and more balanced life, so changing our perspectives from a half-empty to a half-full glass is a great starting point.
 A good night’s rest, a healthier diet, physical activities especially outdoors, pursuit of hobbies, music, and socializing with family and friends promote a happier life.
 If we’re happy with the lives we’re leading then consequently, our production levels will increase significantly.

 I realized yet again, that loosing the balance in our lives ain’t worth it.
 We have needs including the need for breaks.
 We also need to be happy, for happiness is the best motive for an overall state of wellness.
 So, let’s be more spontaneous and grab any opportunity that can bring a smile on our face.
 That’s surely a good start in improving our wellness.